Solutions for Flat Feet

 Can Flat Feet Get Worse Over Time?

 If untreated, symptoms of flat feet are likely to worsen over time.
 Most symptoms directly caused by flat feet occur because of added strain to the muscles, joints and ligaments from our feet to our lower back.
 If nothing is done to alleviate the stress, it will continuously apply to these areas.
 A combination of flat feet exercises and stretches with shoe insoles for flat feet can help to alleviate this strain.

 What Can I Do To Help Flat Feet?

 FootActive arch support insoles are commonly used to help alleviate symptoms of flat feet.
-Due to the built-in support, the feet are held in the correct position and the biomechanical chain starts to re-align.
-This reduces stress and strain on the feet, ankles, knees, hips and lower back.
+Due to the built-in arch support for flat feet, they are held in the correct position and the biomechanical chain starts to re-align.
+This can reduce the stress and strain on the feet, ankles, knees, hips, and lower back.

 We have many great solutions with flat feet insoles and a variety of other foot problems, which you will find in the menu above.
 If you want to find out more about what the best insoles for flat feet are, please see the recommended products below, or contact us directly.